-- 1. Pre-development conditions including: - a. general climatology (typical temperatures, precipitation, air flows, etc.), terrain type and topography; and - b. baseline ambient concentrations of criteria air contaminants (total suspended particulates, particulate matter (PM10, PM{2.51} nitrogen oxides, sulphur dioxide and carbon monoxide). - 2.
-Potential impacts from project emissions during construction, operation and closure phases: - a. estimate criteria air contaminant emissions from all project sources including fugitive dust; - b. predict annual carbon emissions over the life of the mine and describe any offsets proposed to mitigate carbon emissions; - c. predict local and regional dispersion of the project emissions and resulting ambient concentrations and deposition of pollutants using an established air quality model; - d. compare predicted ambient concentrations and deposition rates to relevant ambient air quality guidelines and standards; - e. discuss potential sources and quantities of contaminants from the handling and transport of ore and concentrate, and their expected deposition range; and - f. discuss and quantify any potential links between predicted air quality impacts and other valued components such as water quality, fish, wildlife and human health. - 3.
-Monitoring, mitigation and adaptive management strategies: - a. use predicted ambient air quality concentrations to design an appropriate monitoring program and to develop mitigation and adaptive management strategies to minimize emissions of criteria air contaminants; - b. describe specific mitigation, adaptive management strategies and monitoring methods, to minimize contamination by fugitive dust from the handling and transport of raw ore and concentrate and the processing operations; and - c. develop and describe an incineration management plan.
+- 1. Pre-development conditions including: - a. general climatology (typical temperatures, precipitation, air flows, etc.), terrain type and topography; and - b. baseline ambient concentrations of criteria air contaminants (total suspended particulates, particulate matter (PM10, PM2.5) nitrogen oxides, sulphur dioxide and carbon monoxide). - 2.
+Potential impacts from project emissions during construction, operation and closure phases: - d. estimate criteria air contaminant emissions from all project sources including fugitive dust; - e.
+Provide test results and include the levels of uranium and thorium in fugitive tailings dust, or any other radioactive element from any mineral. - f. predict annual carbon emissions over the life of the mine and describe any offsets proposed to mitigate carbon emissions; - g. predict local and regional dispersion of the project emissions and resulting ambient concentrations and deposition of pollutants using an established air quality model; - h. compare predicted ambient concentrations and deposition rates to relevant ambient air quality guidelines and standards; - i. discuss potential sources and quantities of contaminants from the handling and transport of ore and concentrate, and their expected deposition range, including the expected impacts from any dust that may contain radioactive minerals of any kind; and - j. discuss and quantify any potential links between predicted air quality impacts and other valued components such as water quality, fish, wildlife and human health.

+3. Monitoring, mitigation and adaptive management strategies:

+- a. use predicted ambient air quality concentrations to design an appropriate monitoring program and to develop mitigation and adaptive management strategies to minimize emissions of criteria air contaminants; - b. describe specific mitigation, adaptive management strategies and monitoring methods, to minimize contamination by fugitive dust from the handling and transport of raw ore and concentrate and the processing operations; and - c. develop and describe an incineration management plan that includes the expected levels of dioxins and furans released, and suggested mitigations.